-For thrusting (finite burns, MAN_TYPE=THRUST), each thrusting maneuver (or, in the case of low-thrust, long-duration burns, each low-thrust interval) within the maneuver series shall be specified on a single line that contains 10 parameters.
+For thrusting (finite burns, MAN_TYPE=THRUST), each thrusting maneuver (or, in the case of low-thrust, long-duration burns, each low-thrust interval) within the maneuver series shall be specified on a single line that contains seventeen parameters.
 The message creator may indicate a change in thrust conditions over which interpolation should not be performed by providing exactly two adjacent lines containing the same time stamp.
-The ten parameters shall be: time “T_Relative” in seconds, Thruster ID (non-negative integer number), Thrust components measured in the selected maneuver reference frame (TX, TY and TZ, in Newtons), one-sigma percentage error on thrust magnitude, maneuver duration in seconds (measured with respect to the START of the specified thrust interval), thrust vector Euler axis/angle interpolation mode between current and next thrust line (0=OFF and 1=ON), specific impulse in seconds and burn efficiency “η” (e.g. 0.95) and additional mass change (a negative number denotes a loss of mass) associated with that.
-Note that a maneuver can be specified as a time history sequence of lines, each containing these ten parameters.
+The seventeen parameters shall be: Thruster ID (non-negative integer number)

+Time “T_Relative” at the start of this thrust interval in seconds

+Thrust component Tx measured in the selected maneuver reference frame in Newtons

+Thrust component Ty measured in the selected maneuver reference frame in Newtons

+Thrust component Tz measured in the selected maneuver reference frame in Newtons

+one-sigma percentage error on thrust magnitudemaneuver duration in seconds (measured with respect to the START of the specified thrust interval)

+thrust vector Euler axis/angle interpolation mode between current and next thrust line (0=OFF and 1=ON)

+specific impulse in secondsburn efficiency “η” (e.g. 0.95)additional mass change (where a negative number denotes a mass decrement/loss) associated with this thrust interval (kg)

+Burn phase angle start (deg)

+Burn phase angle stop (deg)

+Minimum number of “ON” cycle repeats

+Maximum number of “ON” cycle repeats

+Duty cycle “ON” duration, initiated at first satisfaction of the burn “on” phase angle range constraint or at completion of a Duty Cycle “OFF” duration (in seconds)

+Duty cycle “OFF” duration, initiated at the completion of a burn “ON” phase angle range constraint (in seconds)

+Note that a maneuver can be specified as a time history sequence of lines, each containing these seventeen parameters.
 Note also that thrust interval data may be abutting, overlapping, alternating or even intermingled in the maneuver time history block, to accommodate multiple thrusters simultaneously in operation or to accommodate changes in thrust direction, efficiency, mass change, etc.